threat9/routersploit/README.md

 	rsf > use exploits/dlink/dir_300_600_rce
 	rsf (D-LINK DIR-300 & DIR-600 RCE) >

-U can use tab key for completion.
+You can use the tab key for completion.

 ### Options